fpvandoorn/Dagstuhl-tables/README.md

       * There must be a table where 2 such pairs meet.
 If this is not on day 1, such a table creates at most 8 new connections, which is a contradiction.
 Hence there is a table on day 1 without any of the pairs.
 This table must contain 2 people that also sit together on day 5, contradiction.
       * SAT-solvers can do this with quite some effort (~2 minutes assuming the configuration `5553` exists?).
     * For `T(26,7)`, the only way we can form the required 325 connection in 5 days is to use the optimal configuration `7775` every day, and to form 73 connections on day 1 and 63 connections on days 2-5 (there must be at least 10 duplicate connections).
 This means that 10 pairs must always sit together, and 3 tables must contain always 3 pairs, and 1 table always 1 pair.
 This means that 5 pairs only sit on tables with 2 other pairs and 1 single participant, so they will meet 10 pairs and 5 single participants, but they need to meet 9 pairs and 7 single participants.
 So it's impossible in 5 days.
-    * For `T(34,9)` the configuration `9997` must always be used and there must be 3 triples that always sit together on a table of size 9, but the different triples can never meet
+    * `T(34,9) > 5`, because otherwise the configuration `9997` must always be used and there must be 3 triples that always sit together on a table of size 9, but the different triples can never meet
-    * `T(39,7) > 7` because otherwise we need configuration 777774 every day, with 6 pairs always sitting together spread over the 5 tables of size 7.
+    * `T(39,7) > 7` because otherwise we need configuration `777774` every day, with 6 pairs always sitting together spread over the 5 tables of size 7.
 These pairs can only have 7 meetings, while 15 are required.
-    * `T(45,8) > 7`, because otherwise we need configuration 888885 every day, with 10 pairs always sitting together.
+    * `T(45,8) > 7`, because otherwise we need configuration `888885` every day, with 10 pairs always sitting together.
 These pairs only have 35 meetings, while 45 are required.
-    * `T(51,9) > 7`, because otherwise we need configuration 999996 every day, with 15 pairs always sitting together.
+    * `T(51,9) > 7`, because otherwise we need configuration `999996` every day, with 15 pairs always sitting together.
 If we collapse these 15 pairs to single participants, we would get a solution to `T(36,6)=7` which doesn't exist.
 This argument also works for `T(57,10) > 7`.
     * `T(76,10) > 9`, because otherwise we need configuration `10,10,10,10,10,10,10,6` every day, with 15 pairs always sitting together.
 These pairs only have 81 meetings, while 105 are required.
     * On the other hand, `T(38,10) = 5` and `T(22,6) = 5` are possible (see `L`).